tko22/flask-boilerplate/docs/docker.md

 ## Prereqs
 - [Docker](https://docs.docker.com/engine/installation/#time-based-release-schedule) – if you are running Linux, install the Server version and install [Docker-Compose](https://docs.docker.com/compose/install/#install-compose)<br>
 That's it!
 For Mac, you will see a Docker icon on the top bar, indicating that docker is running.
+## Understanding Docker
+Docker is a powerful tool that allows you to spin up containers–isolated and reproducible application environments, thus, allowing independence between applications and the infrastucture(ie your OS).
+For in-depth information, check out the [Docker Docs](https://docs.docker.com/get-started/)<br>
+- *Docker Images*, what you get when you ```docker-compose build``` are snapshots of your code at that certain time.
+This describes a container
+- *Docker Containers* are instances of images.
+You can see the containers you are running with ```docker ps```
+- *Docker Compose* is a tool for running multi-container applications with Docker.
+In our case, we use it to spin up ```app``` and ```postgres``` containers.
 ## Our Docker Configuration
 We have two Docker Images:
 - ```app```: Our Flask Application